Scholastic Book Fairs

-Each year Scholastic Book Fairs, in partnership with schools across the country, hosts more than 125,000 book-sale events that give more than 35 million students and their families’ access to thousands of affordable and educational products, helping foster a lifelong love of reading.
+Each year Scholastic Book Fairs, in partnership with schools across the country, hosts more than 129,000 book-sale events that give more than 40 million students and their families’ access to thousands of affordable books and educational products, helping foster a lifelong love of reading.

 Scholastic Book Fairs’ team of book experts – former educators, booksellers and book fair veterans – reviews thousands of titles from hundreds of publishers each year, and every Scholastic Book Fair offers a new assortment of books for the fall and spring seasons and consistently includes the latest award winners and most popular books, often in exclusive book fair-only editions.

 At the end of the fair, the school is awarded either a percentage of the revenue or books and educational materials.
-In 2010-2011, Scholastic Book Fairs helped generate more than $175 million in fundraising for school projects and classroom materials.
+In 2014-2015, Scholastic Book Fairs helped generate more than $195 million in funds for school projects and classroom materials.

-Through Scholastic Book Fairs’ One for Books® program, parents and businesses can make donations to schools in their neighborhood to help purchase books for students and school libraries.
-Scholastic Book Fairs matches the contributions with a donation of one million books to three national non-profit organizations dedicated to helping kids and families in need: Kids in Distressed Situations, Inc., the Kids In Need Foundation, and the Marine Toys for Tots Foundation.
+Through Scholastic Book Fairs’ All for Books® program, local businesses, community members, and parents can make donations to schools in their neighborhood to help buy books for school libraries and to purchase books for students who otherwise would not be able to afford them.
+Through the Scholastic Possible Fund, Scholastic Book Fairs matches the contributions with a donation of up to one million dollars in books to the Kids In Need Foundation, Reader to Reader, Inc., the National Center for Families Learning, and other organizations that help children in underserved communities.